ekwan/cctk/README.md

 ## Structure:

-Most *cctk* programs follow a rough 4-part outline:
+Most *cctk* programs follow a rough 3-part outline:

 1. Read in data from an output file (or files).
-1. Convert the data to a `Molecule` object.
 1. Perform some transformation (adding an atom, changing bond lengths, etc.).
 1. Output an input file.

-The `Molecule` object therefore occupies a central place in *cctk* -- `Molecule` instances have no memory of what program they cam from, and can easily be converted to many different file formats.

 ## Requirements:
 * Python 3.7 or later